namm0407/real-time-object-detector-with-VLM/README.md

 ### chatbot2.py (trying other chatbots (In progess ...))

-## install libraries and dependencies
+## Install libraries and dependencies
 ### Install the OpenCV library for image and video processing.
 Command: `pip install opencv-python opencv-python-headless`